WASHINGTON — Who says the nation’s capital must only be known as a political town?

 Meanwhile, Blues Alley maintains bragging rights as America’s oldest continually operating jazz supper club.
 It opened in 1965 when Georgetown still had The Bayou, Cellar Door, Crazy Horse and Showboat Lounge.
 Today, it’s the last standing with newcomer Gypsy Sally’s.

 “There was a famous picture in The Post of George Thorogood walking out of the Cellar Door playing his guitar, walking across the street to [Desperado’s].
 [Jimmy Thackery], who was across the street, walked back to the other side and switched spots,” Ross said.
-“Anybody in the jazz world the past 50 years has played Blues Alley: Harry Connick Jr., Dizzy Gillespie, Sarah Vaughn, Mina Ferguson, Ertha Kitt, Phyllis Hyman and the late, great Eva Cassidy.”
+“Anybody in the jazz world the past 50 years has played Blues Alley: Harry Connick Jr., Dizzy Gillespie, Sarah Vaughn, Maynard Ferguson, Ertha Kitt, Phyllis Hyman and the late, great Eva Cassidy.”

 The deep list of historic guests is matched by an equally throwback atmosphere.

 “We’re actually in an alley,” Ross said.
 “It’s an old brick carriage house built in the 1800s. … It definitely has a speakeasy vibe. … The dressing rooms are upstairs so the artist literally has to walk through the audience. … As the artist walks through, somebody grabs your shoulder and it’s Dizzy Gillespie or Wynton Marsalis. … You’re literally in the audience. … Right in your lap.
 I call it seat belt jazz.
 Put your seat belts on because there’s a lot of wind coming your way.”

 While the historic venues have modified their operations to keep up with the changing times, countless upstarts are throwing their hats in the ring to get a piece of the live music pie.